 - You are self-employed (freelancer or business income)

-- You have more than source of income (i.e., additional part-time income – excluding mini-jobs)
+- You have more than a source of income (i.e., additional part-time income – excluding mini-jobs)

 - You received any social benefits such as maternity, parental, severance payment etc.